diotriandika/asusctl-supergfxctl-rog/README.md

 # then run
 $ sudo make install
 ```
+> If error appear while running `sudo make install` try to use `make` only then reboot your computer.
 #### Optional

 Install an up to date pipewire version and bluetooth audio support